 You only need 3 simple ingredients and 15 minutes for this heavenly compote.

-Serve it on top of ice cream, yogurt, waffles, or your favorite dessert!
+Serve it on top of ice cream, yogurt, waffles, oatmeal, or your favourite dessert!

 Strawberry season is coming quickly and I am so excited to use these juicy red summer gems to make a variety of recipes.